Image Credit: Delpixel/Shutterstock.com

 Although the actual average human response of S, M and L are known, colorimetry relies on different spectral sensitivity curves.
 In 1931 the International Commission on Illumination (CIE, Commission International de l'Éclairage – CIE in French) developed the CIE 1931 color space as a response to the need for an objective method of describing color (which relates to the human perception of color).

 The CIE model works by describing any apparent color of any given spot as a 3-dimensional value of red green and blue.
-These experiments have been conducted and resulted in the XYZ responses which are translated into a two dimensional color chart.
-Any visible color to the human eye can be plotted in this colour space.
+These experiments have been conducted and resulted in the XYZ responses which are translated into a two-dimensional color chart.
+Any visible color to the human eye can be plotted in this color space.

 The CIE 1931 color space was the first time that the distributions of wavelengths in the visible portion of the electromagnetic spectrum, and the colors perceived by the human eye had been directly linked.
 However, this and other such models, are a mathematical simplification of human color vision based on a relatively small (assumed to be representative) population.